thelingxichen/MRPMC/README.md

 ## Cite us

 ## Help
-If you have any questions or require assistance using MRPMC, please open an issue.
+If you have any questions or require assistance using CIRPMC, please open an issue.